SofthouseVxo/Education/courses/backend-api/lectures/markdown/lecture-backend-api-6-persistence.md

 ---

+#### BASE

+The BASE acronym is used to describe the properties of certain databases, usually NoSQL databases.
+It's often referred to as the opposite of ACID.
+This applies to distributed or horizontally scaled databases

+* Basically Available:
+* Soft state
+* Eventual consistency

 #### MongoDB

 * Our Persistence of Choice
 "MongoDB is a document database with the scalability and flexibility that you want
 	with the querying and indexing that you need."